Tori-coder/Project-2/README.md

 - A feature for users to enter their name
 - A high scores table
 - A feature to remember and download incorrect answers for future learning
-- A better styled alert for correct/incorrect answers, including moving images and sound
+- A styled alert for correct/incorrect answers, including moving images and sound

 ## UX